Disclosure: We were sent the featured products for the purpose of this post however all opinions are my own.

-Are there any negatives of the Omelette Maker?
+Are there any negatives of the Omelette Maker Aldi version?

 The only downside to the omelette maker is that it is wipe clean only.
-You cannot take the plates off to clean them.
-However, we’ve been using a cloth to clean it.
+You cannot take the non stick cooking plates off to clean them.
+However, we’ve been using a damp cloth to clean it.
 Because the non-stick plates work so well, and we oil the plates each time we use it, it has been quite easy to clean.

 Before Aldi introduced me to the Ambiano Omelette Maker I didn’t know it was even a thing.
 But, I love omelettes and just don’t eat them enough.
 They have now turned into my go-to quick and nutritious food option for lunch.

 I cannot wait to try out more flavour combinations – and even add a side salad too!
 The omelettes made with this maker are so much nicer than when we’ve used a microwave omelette maker in the past.
 They are so much firmer around the edges than a an omelette made in microwave omelet makers.
-It’s just like having an omelette from a pan!
+It’s just like having an omelette from a frying pan!

 I can’t say that the ambiano omelette maker is the best omelette maker as it’s the only one we’ve tried.
 But as far as an omelette machine is concerned we couldn’t be happier.
 It’s well worth investing in and it’s perfect for us.
 I hope you’ve found this omelette maker review useful.

 The Aldi Ambiano Omelette Maker has an RRP of £12.99 and if you’re looking for the omelette maker instructions or user manual you can find them here.
 I’ve also written about the Aldi Ambiano Nutrient Blender and the Ambiano Churro Maker too.